Manor house: Spain

 Casa solariega is the catch-all name for manor houses in Spain.
 They were the places where heads of noble families resided.
 Those houses receive a different name depending on the geographical region of Spain where they are located, the noble rank of the owner family, the size of the house and/or the use that the family gave to them.
-In Spain a good many old manor houses, palaces, castles and grand homes have been converted into a Parador hotel.
+In Spain many old manor houses, palaces, castles and grand homes have been converted into a Parador hotel.

 A Palacio is a sumptuously decorated grand residence, especially a royal residence or the home of a head of state or some other high-ranking dignitary, such as a bishop or archbishop.
 The word itself is derived from the Latin name Palātium, for Palatine Hill, the hill which housed the Imperial residences in Rome.
-Palacio Real is the same as Palacio, but historically used (either now or in the past) by the Spanish Royal Family.
-Palacio arzobispal is the same as Palacio, but historically used (either now or in the past) by the ecclesiastic authorities (mainly bishops or archbishops).
-Palacete is bejewelled and built house as a palace, but smaller.
+Palacio Real is the same as Palacio, but historically used (either now or in the past) by the Spanish royal family.
+Palacio arzobispal is the same as Palacio, but historically used by the ecclesiastic authorities (mainly bishops or archbishops).

 Alcázar is a type of Moorish castle or fortified palace in Spain (and also Portugal) built during Muslim rule, although some founded by Christians.
 Mostly of the alcázars were built between the 8th and 15th centuries.
 Many cities in Spain have its alcázar.
 Palaces built in the Moorish style after the expulsion of the Moors from Spain are often referred to as alcazars as well.

 Hacienda is landed estates of significant size located in the south of Spain (Andalusia).
-They were also very common in the former Spanish Colonies.
+They were also very common in the former Spanish colonies.
 Some haciendas were plantations, mines or factories.
 Many haciendas combined these productive activities.
 They were developed as profit-making, economic enterprises linked to regional or international markets.
 The owner of an hacienda was termed an hacendado or patrón.
 The work force on haciendas varied, depending on the type of hacienda and where it was located.